 The IRS now can delve into all of your past and present financial matters.
 They can review information like current and past bank accounts, credit cards, property, and business ownership.”

-Hart-Anderson notes (somewhat humorously) that the biggest drawback to the IRS forgiveness program is that “most people think they qualify when they don’t.”
+The biggest drawback to the IRS forgiveness program is that most people think they qualify when they don’t.

 The processing time can also be painfully slow.
-It can take up to one year for your paperwork to be approved.
+The IRS may take up to two years to approve your paperwork.

 And if you do not meet agreement terms, or pay on time for the next five years, you will owe the original tax debt amount — plus interest and penalties.

-Hart-Anderson also warns, “The IRS now can delve into all of your past and present financial matters.
-They can review information like current and past bank accounts, credit cards, property, and business ownership.”
+It is important to note that the IRS now can delve into all of your past and present financial matters.
+They can review information like current and past bank accounts, credit card accounts, property, and business ownership.
 In other words, do NOT lie or exaggerate if you do decide to file for a tax relief program – the IRS can see everything.

 What is the IRS Fresh Start Program?

 The IRS Fresh Start Program is a program that is designed to allow taxpayers to pay off substantial tax debts affordably over the course of six years.
-Each month, taxpayers make payments that are based on their current income and the value of their liquid assets.
+Taxpayers make monthly payments that are based on their current income and the value of their liquid assets.

 Do I qualify for the IRS Fresh Start Program?

-The IRS Fresh Start initiative expanded several programs to help taxpayers struggling with unpaid tax debt.
-The Fresh Start program increased the threshold to qualify for a streamlined installment agreement from $25,000 to $50,000, if the balance can be paid in full within six years (previously five years).
+The IRS Fresh Start initiative expanded several programs to help taxpayers struggling with unpaid taxes.
+The Fresh Start program increased the threshold to qualify for a streamlined installment agreement from $25,000 to $50,000 if the balance can be paid in full within six years (previously five years).